Find a Location

 10. Clean The Car’s Interior

 Again, salt and snow aren’t your car’s friend during the winter, being mostly tracked in with your winter boots.
 Salt is especially annoying because it will seep into your vehicle’s carpet and be a pain to remove.
-We encourage you to use rubber mats in the winter and cover as much of your carpet as possible to prevent stains and other damage.
+To protect yourself from road salt stains on your car carpet, we encourage you to use rubber mats in the winter and cover as much of your carpet as possible to prevent stains and other damage.

 When cleaning the dash, use a clean paintbrush on all the tiny buttons, vents and switchgear along with a quality automotive interior cleaner to really get your centre console and door panels looking new.
 Whether you get your car detailed professionally or on your own, get your car looking good and smelling fresh for summer.